aws-samples/http-api-aws-fargate-cdk/README.md

 ### Creating AWS resources using the CDK

-We shall implement this architecture using AWS CDK application comprising of two individual CDK stacks:
+We shall implement this architecture using an AWS CDK application comprising of two individual CDK stacks:

 - **FargateVpclinkStack** -- contains the Fargate and Vpclink resources.
 - **HttpApiStack** -- contains the Http Api integrated with Fargate services using Vpclink.